Keyboard shortcuts

 • user_inbox CF entries (derived locally from PutMessage in process_db_op)

-• chats_meta CF entries (updated as side effect of put_message)
+• chats_meta CF entries (updated as side effect of put_message; the group-creation trio inside it is transported by the members-domain piggyback described above, not diffed directly)

 • user_read_progress CF entries (propagated via ReadProgress gossip)